GSA/ficam-management/_governance/02_pmo.md

 permalink: governance/pmo/
 ---

-After you establish an Executive Steering Committee (ESC), you'll need to support the execution and operation of projects and workstreams with a Program Management Office (PMO).
+After you establish a program governance body, you'll want to support the execution and operation of projects and workstreams with a Program Management Office (PMO).

-An Identity, Credential, and Access Management (ICAM) PMO complements the ESC.
-Some agencies may not require both an ESC and a PMO; however, larger agencies may need to separate governance and operational responsibility for effective ICAM operations.
+An Identity, Credential, and Access Management (ICAM) PMO complements the program governance body.
+Some agencies may not require both a program governance body and a PMO; however, larger agencies may need to separate governance and operational responsibility for effective ICAM operations.
 A PMO helps ensure that the individual components of the ICAM program operate efficiently and achieve the expected results within the defined budget and schedule.

 For a PMO to be effective, it must: